AfiqIzzan/AfiqIzzan/README.md

   </a>
 </p>

-<p style="font-family: 'Courier New', Courier, monospace;"> ⚒️ A junior web developer working on Ruby </p>
+⚒️ Crafting innovative web solutions as a passionate junior Ruby developer.